plantnet/malpolon/examples/custom_train/multiscale_jrc/dataset/scale_1_species/README.md

 The file paths are formed by the `gbifID` as the images are dumped directly in the dataset folder.
 The GPS coordinates are retrieved from columns `['decimalLongitude', 'decimalLatitude']`.

+Pl@ntNet's unique species IDs are registered under `scientificName`.
+So are other providers', but PN uses the Kew Royal Botanical Garden referencial, which might not be the case of other sources.

+In `PN_gbif_France_2005-2025_illustrated_CBN-med.csv` there are 2991 unique species for 117 460 obs.
+That is ~39 obs per species.
+However `speciesKey` has 2900 unique values.

 - **Species distrib viz**
 ```python
 df = pd.read_csv('PN_gbif_France_2005-2025_illustrated_CBN-med_train_val-10.0min.csv')